UFO News: NASA About To Announce Existence Of Aliens Claims Hacker Group ‘Anonymous’

 Apparently, Anonymous’ statement was also partly based on earlier statements from NASA.
 The video cited Thomas Zurbuchen, on his testimony last April in a Committee on Science, Space, and Technology hearing.
 Zurbuchen expressed optimism that NASA’s numerous space missions in search for extraterrestrial life will soon bear fruit.

-“Taking into account all of the different activities and missions that are specifically searching for evidence of alien life, we are on the verge of making one of the most profound, unprecedented discoveries in history,”
+“Taking into account all of the different activities and missions that are specifically searching for evidence of alien life, we are on the verge of making one of the most profound, unprecedented discoveries in history.”

 Zurbuchen already responded to Anonymous’ video.
 In a Twitter post, NASA’s chief scientist denied any planned announcement by the space agency.